sajdoko/lw-all-in-one/readme.txt

 From there can be activated/deactivated the services

 == Changelog ==
+= 1.6.2 =
+* Added option to purify CSS.
+= 1.6.1 =
+* Added option to dequeue CF7 scripts/styles if shortcode is not set.
 = 1.6.0 =
 * Better WIM API.
 = 1.5.9 =